The Dream Engine - A Rock Odyssey

 He's dying slow, he's dying fast, but he's finally dying!

-Tourists crowd around and they (unintelligible)
+Tourists crowd around and they take their (unintelligible)

 They're hurling stone, they're hurling spit and they're spitting curses.